WalidHadri-Iron/DSA/Algo_Review/DataStructures.md

  #  Binary Tree

   Check this reminder on trees [here](https://www.programiz.com/dsa/trees).
+[Here] a reminder on the notions; height, depth, level...

  #### A) Binary Tree definition:
 A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right child.